ejgurniak/GNN4MAT/README.md

 tar -xzvf ./datasets/train_1020samples.tar.gz
 ```

 Also copy the code from the code directory to the directory in which you would like to run the code and store the results.
-For example:
+For example, the following will copy the python code to the current directory:
 ```
 cp ./code/* .
 ```